 Choose Your Tile Contractor

-When selecting a general contractor for tile installation in Washington DC, it is necessary to take some important steps to make sure that you are hiring a reputable and skilled professional.
+When selecting a general contractor for tile installation in District of Columbia, it is necessary to take some important steps to make sure that you are hiring a reputable and skilled professional.
 Yes, every City and State has laws in place requiring minimum standards for all remodeling, additions, restorations and repairs of housing.
 And although all contractors must follow these laws and standards, they will not protect you from poor workmanship, delays or unsatisfactory results.
 So follow these guidelines when considering hiring a tiling expert for your kitchen, bathroom or flooring tile project.

 - Ask for referrals.
-Soliciting referrals from satisfied customers is the best way to find a reputable and professional Washington DC tile remodeling contractor.
+Soliciting referrals from satisfied customers is the best way to find a reputable and professional District of Columbia tile remodeling contractor.
 Friends and family are always a good place to start.
 Another option that is becoming more and more popular is obtaining quotes from services that pre-screen local contractors in your area to ensure that they are licensed and certified professionals for your protection.
 You can obtain free estimates from local tile contractors by requesting a quote from this website.

 - Verify Licenses and Credentials.
 It is a good idea to do some preliminary research into the background of the contractors you are considering.
-Confirm that they hold all of the licenses required in District of Columbia, as well as Washington or your Local Municipality.
+Confirm that they hold all of the licenses required in District of Columbia, as well as your City or Local Municipality.
 Check with the Better Business Bureau for any complaints as well as the District of Columbia Attorney General.
 Go online and check local reviews and visit their website.
 Find out if they hold any designations from professional organizations.
 All of these credentials and citations will give you an insight into not only their professionalism but their standing in your community.

 - Meet with the contractors.
 Once you have narrowed down the list to two or three candidates have them come to your home to see the job first hand.
 Make sure that all bids are based on the same specifications and cover all of your job requirements.
 If their bid is unusually low or high, ask them why.
 Ask all pertinent questions, such as how long will it take, or do they anticipate any problems or delays.
-Be wary if the Washington DC tiling contractor doesn’t ask you many questions.
+Be wary if the District of Columbia tiling contractor doesn’t ask you many questions.

 - Check references.
 Before making the final selection, ask for and check District of Columbia references.
 Ask if the job was completed to their complete satisfaction.
 Ask if the job was completed on time and billed as quoted.
 Was there anything that the customer was not 100% satisfied with?
 Was there anything that they wish had been done differently?

 - Get everything in writing.
-After making your final choice, be sure to review all of the documents that your Washington DC home remodeling contractor has prepared.
+After making your final choice, be sure to review all of the documents that your District of Columbia home remodeling contractor has prepared.
 Ask for certificates of insurance for the Workers Comp as well as Liability Insurance and a Building Permit if required.
 Make sure that all services and materials that are included are detailed in the final proposal, as well as the total cost.
 Also make sure that the payment schedule is outlined so each party knows what is expected.
 Start and completion dates, dispute resolution, and warranties all should be covered in the final contract.

-A Little Bit About Washington District of Columbia
+A Little Bit About District of Columbia

 Washington, D.C., formally the District of Columbia and commonly referred to as Washington or D.C., is the capital of the United States of America.
 Founded after the American Revolution as the seat of government of the newly independent country, Washington was named after George Washington, first President of the United States and Founding Father.
 Washington is the principal city of the Washington Metropolitan Area, which has a population of 6,131,977.
 Washington is described as the political Capital of the World, owing to its status as the seat of the United States Federal Government and numerous international institutions, such as the World Bank and International Monetary Fund.
 Washington is one of the most visited cities in the world, with more than 20 million annual tourists.